Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Results

 The nonlocal measurement model is shown in Fig.~\ref{fig1}(b).
 To measure $\la ZZ\ra$ and $\la XX\ra$ simultaneously, we use two meters, $\rm M_1$ and $\rm M_2$.
 The meter states are given by Bell states as

 where we used $\{|\up\ra,|\dn\ra\}$ as the computational basis for M$_1$ and $\{|\om\ra,|\xm\ra\}$ for M$_2$, which are equivalent to $\{|0\ra,|1\ra\}$ in system S.

-To measure $\la ZZ\ra$, we apply the interaction $U_1$ between the system and M$_1$ which are two CNOT (CX) gates as shown in Fig.~\ref{fig3}(a).
+To measure $\la ZZ\ra$ (note that hereafter, we limit ourselves to the expectation values w.r.t the quantum state $|\psi\ra$ in Eq.~\eqref{eq:sys_state}), we apply the interaction $U_1$ between the system and M$_1$ which are two CNOT (CX) gates as shown in Fig.~\ref{fig4}(a).
 The measurement observables are represented by Kraus operators as

 which gives

 Refer to Appendix~\ref{appD} for detailed calculations.
 From these measurements, we obtain the probabilities $ P_{\mu} = \la\psi|M_{\mu}^\dagger M_{\mu}|\psi\ra$ as

 Then, the expectation value $\la ZZ\ra$ yields